cmspro11/edge-examples/README.md

 ## Examples

 * Use symbols with code
-* play, stop and rewind a timeline with clicks
+* play, stsop and rewind a timeline with clicks
 * play audio
 * Parallax Scrolling
 * Using Device orientation